Little Children (film)

-Little Children is a 2006 American romantic psychological drama film directed by Todd Field.
-It is based on the 2004 novel of the same name by Tom Perrotta, who co-wrote the screenplay with Field.
+Little Children is a 2006 satirical melodrama film directed by Todd Field, based on the 2004 novel by Tom Perrotta, who co-wrote the screenplay with Field.
 It follows Sarah Pierce (Kate Winslet), an unhappy housewife who has an affair with a married neighbor (Patrick Wilson).
-Also starring are Jennifer Connelly, Jackie Earle Haley, Noah Emmerich, Gregg Edelman, Phyllis Somerville and Will Lyman.
+Also starring are Jennifer Connelly, Jackie Earle Haley, Noah Emmerich, Gregg Edelman, Phyllis Somerville, and Will Lyman.

-Little Children premiered at the 44th New York Film Festival, and was released October 6, 2006 on 5 screens, earning $145,946, with a $29,189 per-screen average.
+Shooting began on July 25, 2005 and took place in various locations across the United States, primarily in New York City.
+The film premiered at the 44th New York Film Festival, and was released on October 6, 2006, on 5 screens, earning $145,946, with a $29,189 per-screen average.
 However, during its 64 weeks in theaters, 32 screens were the most on which New Line Cinema ever exhibited the film, only briefly increasing that count to 109 in the few weeks leading up to the 79th Academy Awards.
 Consequently, few cinema-goers had access to it, significantly limiting its earnings.
 Despite this, it won numerous critics' group prizes and received Oscar nominations for Best Actress for Winslet, Best Supporting Actor for Haley, and Best Adapted Screenplay for Field and Perrotta.